Olex2/help/gui/EN/tools/chemical_tools.md

+<target>Olex2 provides a variety of chemical tools.
+Here they are:</target>

+# Molecular Mass

-# Calculate CHN Analysis
+## Calculate CHN Analysis
-Calculates the expected values of a CHN analysis from your structure model.
+Calculates the expected values of a CHN analysis from your structure model. `calcCHN()`

-Command: `calcCHN()`

-# Calculate Molecular Isotope Pattern
+## Calculate Molecular Isotope Pattern
-Simulates a molecular isotope pattern for your structure.
+Simulates a molecular isotope pattern for your structure. `calcms`

-Command: `calcms`
+# Molecular Volume

-# Calculate Molecular Volume
+## Calculate Molecular Volume
-Calculates the molecular volume of the structure.
+Calculates the molecular volume of the structure. `vvol()`

-Command: `vvol()`

-# Calculate Polyhedral Volume
+## Calculate Polyhedral Volume
-Calculates the polyhedral volume of a polyheder that is defined by the selected atom.
+Calculates the polyhedral volume of a polyheder that is defined by the selected atom. `calcvol`

-Command: `calcvol`
+# Molecular Bounding Box

-# Calculate Bounding Box
+## Calculate Bounding Box
-A rectangular bounding box is calculated for your molecule and displayed on the screen.
+A rectangular bounding box is calculated for your molecule and displayed on the screen. `wbox`

-Command: `wbox`